w3f/educhain/docs/sub0-reset-2024.md

 - Start the parachain node locally with `./target/release/parachain-template-node --dev` and connect to it at the endpoint `ws://127.0.0.1:9944` using Polkadot JS UI.
 No blocks are produced in this mode.

 ![Connect to Parachain Template Node](./img/template/parachain-template-dev.png)

+### Establish HRMP Channel with Asset Hub

+- Check Educhain < > Asset Hub channel setup instructions [here](asset-hub.md#asset-hub-channel-setup)
+- If you are not familiar with sending XCM calls from your parachain, you can view a live demo on Asset Hub channel setup [here](https://www.youtube.com/watch?v=4vq12vY0uYs&t=1445s)

+### Establish HRMP Channel with Asset Hub

+- Check Educhain < > Asset Hub channel setup instructions [here](asset-hub.md#asset-hub-channel-setup)
+- If you are not familiar with constructing/sending XCM calls from your parachain, you can view a live demo on Asset Hub channel setup [here](https://www.youtube.com/watch?v=4vq12vY0uYs&t=1445s)

+### Register Foreign Asset

+- Check the instructions for the registration of parachain native token as a foreign asset [here](asset-hub.md#foreign-asset-registry)
+- If you are not familiar with constructing/sending XCM calls from your parachain, you can view a live demo on Foreign Asset Registration [here](https://youtu.be/4vq12vY0uYs?si=JwPMBHKz1_njIZBc&t=1373)